STEP-Qualified Trust Lawyer in London: Cross-Border Trusts, Succession & Dispute Resolution

 A Distinctive Approach: Enforcement-First Trust Advice

 A common weakness in international estate planning is not poor drafting, but poor enforceability.
+Legal rights that cannot be enforced across jurisdictions are of limited practical value.
+My approach is:

 Advocate-led and enforcement-focused